pantheon-systems/example-drops-8-composer/config/README.txt

-This directory structure contains the staging config for your site.
+This directory contains configuration to be imported into your Drupal site.
+To make this configuration active, visit admin/config/development/configuration/sync.
+For information about deploying configuration between servers, see https://www.drupal.org/documentation/administer/config